Published: December 2022

 Chinese and Indian communities have been established in Northern Ireland for decades, and now represent the largest second and third generation migrant populations.
 People of African descent have also been present in Northern Ireland for decades but in smaller numbers.
 These populations are still growing from continued immigration.
 Despite having established minority communities there are no distinct ethnic residential areas in Belfast, although south Belfast has historically been considered the most diverse area.
 Northern Ireland is also home to an indigenous minority ethnic group, the Irish Travellers.

 Although Northern Ireland’s population remains predominantly White, it has become more ethnically diverse than Census statistics suggest.
-Births to mothers born outside the UK and Ireland now account for over 10% of all births in Northern Ireland annually.
+Births to mothers born outside the UK and Ireland now account for over 10 per cent of all births in Northern Ireland annually.

 School Census figures show growth of the resident minority ethnic population, from 1,366 minority ethnic and migrant pupils in 2002, to 17,400 in 2020.